Nordland Line: Later operational history

-The mines at Storforsrei reopened in 1964 and again needed to use the railway for transport, being hauled by Di 3s.
+The mines at Storforshei reopened in 1964 and again needed to use the railway for transport, being hauled by Di 3s.
 Loading took place in a 700 m tunnel.
 From 1983 the ore at Storforshei was depleted and mining moved to Ørtfjell, 13 km further north.
 This required the construction of a branch line with a bridge over Ranelva.
 These initially consisted of 33 hopper cars pulled by two Di 3s.

 During the 1960s the passenger trains were up to fourteen cars long, and would have to be hauled by two locomotives.
 Freight traffic increased beyond expectations with the opening of the Bodø extension.
 A direct freight train service from Oslo to Bodø was introduced in 1977, cutting travel time to 21 hours.
 It was mostly used for containers, which could then be transshipped to a north-bound ship service.
 Transport time to Tromsø was thus cut by 24 hours.
 Fauske received a container terminal two years later.